+How we rate ETFs.
 Ultimately the goal of conducting investment research is to help investors make money.
 To that end, we calculate an ALTAR Score™—short for AltaVista Long Term Annual Return forecast—for each ETF we cover, which summarizes the results of our fundamentally-driven analysis.
-Details of ALTAR Score™ calculation for both Equity and Fixed Income ETFs are below.

 For equities, we calculate the ALTAR Score™ using the formula on the right—itself a derivation of the old Dividend Discount Model—where:

 - Avg.
-ROE is the average return on equity of the companies in the fund for the five (5) years leading up to and including the current-year forecast
+ROE is the average return on equity of firms in the fund for the five (5) years up to and including the current forecast year

-- P/BV is the price-to-book value based on current market prices
+- P/BV is the forward price-to-book value based on current market prices

 - fees is the annual expense ratio of the ETF